jobbrIO/jobbr-server/README.md

 ```

-## API
+## Rest API
-The JobbrServer exposes a RestFul-Api to define Jobs, Triggers and watch the status for running Jobs.
+The JobbrServer exposes a Rest-API to define Jobs, Triggers and watch the status for running Jobs.
 Please see the section WebAPI for a complete reference

 ### Available Jobs
 Take the following Endpoint